Gmail interface: Labels

 Labels provide a flexible method of organizing emails since an email can have any number of labels (in contrast to a folder-based system in which an email can belong to only one folder).
 Labels are much like tags on a blog post.
 Labels can also do the work of folders if an email is moved to a label – this is the equivalent of applying a label to it as well as archiving it.
 By default, labels appear on the message list and can be customized with a color.
 Users can also create sub-labels beneath a label to create a hierarchy or nested labels.
 Labels can be used as a search criterion and all emails having a particular label can be viewed together through the side menu.
 Gmail has often received praise for replacing the limitations of hierarchical folders with the flexibility of labels.

 Archiving

 Gmail allows users to 'archive' emails.
 Archiving removes a conversation from the inbox and can be accessed via the 'All Mail' section.
 In Gmail, the 'All Mail' section displays all of a user's emails, excluding the ones in Spam and Bin.
 Technically, when a message is archived, the 'Inbox' label is removed from it.
 Archiving presents a better alternative to deleting as it helps to tidy up the inbox without deleting messages permanently.
 Archiving, however, is limited to message threads and individual messages cannot be archived.
 Moreover, archiving is available only for the inbox, and messages in other places such as Sent Mail cannot be archived.
 However, according to About.com, this limitation can be overcome by accessing Gmail through IMAP.
-Archiving is unique to Gmail and is not offered by any other major webmail service or email client.